lsmod/DictaClerk/src-tauri/ENCODER_README.md

-# WAV to OGG/Opus Encoder Implementation
+# WAV to OGG/Vorbis Encoder Implementation

-This document describes the implementation of the WAV to OGG/Opus encoder for issue **[E2-02]**.
+This document describes the implementation of the WAV to OGG/Vorbis encoder for issue **[E8-06]**.

 ## Overview

-The encoder converts WAV audio files to OGG/Opus format with the following specifications:
+The encoder converts WAV audio files to OGG/Vorbis format with the following specifications:

 - **Target bitrate**: 32 kbps (as specified in requirements)
-- **Application type**: VoIP (optimized for voice)
+- **Application type**: Voice optimized encoding
 - **Size forecasting**: ≤2% accuracy requirement
 - **Size limit warning**: ~23MB threshold